 Those segments of rivers under the scenic waterways program without a management plan will be assigned an interim river classification until such time a river management plan has been adopted by the State Parks and Recreation Commission with the concurrence of the Water Resources Board.
-Only one interim river classification will be assigned to each scenic waterway as indicated in the following list:
+Only one interim river classification will be assigned to each scenic waterway as indicated in the following list: River Classification

-Classification

-Kiver Classification

-(1) Clackamas River:

-(a) North Fork of the Clackamas River, that segment from the source to North Fork Reservoir (12 miles); Scenic

-(b) South Fork of the Clackamas River, that segment Scenic

-from river mile 4 to main stem;

-(2) Deschutes River:

-(a) Upper, that segment from Little Lava Lake to Crane Recreational

-Prairie Reservoir (8 miles);

-(b) Bend, that segment from Urban Growth Boundary to Scenic

-Central Oregon Irrigation diversion.
+(1) Clackamas River: (a) North Fork of the Clackamas River, that segment Scenic from the source to North Fork Reservoir (12 miles); o : (b) South Fork of the Clackamas River, that segment from river mile 4 to main stem; Scenic (2) Deschutes River: (a) Upper, that segment from Little Lava Lake to Crane Recreational Prairie Reservoir (8 miles); (b) Bend, that segment from Urban Growth Boundary to Scenic Central Oregon Irrigation diversion.
 (3) John Day River:

-(a) North Fork, that segment from Wilderness boundary Recreational

-River Mile 20.2 (Willamette Meridian) above Monument

-(56 miles);

-(b) South Fork, that segment from Post-Paulina Road Recreational

-crossing to north boundary of Murderer's

-Creek Wildlife Area (29 miles);

-(c) Middle Fork, that segment from Crawford Bridge Recreational

-crossing to confluence with North Fork (71 miles);

-(d) Main stem, that segment from Parrish Creek to Recreational

-Service Creek (13 miles).
-A 21.1

-(4) Klamath River: From the John Day Boyle Dam Accessible Natural

-power house to California Border (11 miles).
-(5) McKenzie River: Naturai

-Scenic

-(a) South Fork, that segment from the Three Sisters Wilderness boundary to Cougar Reservoir Scenic

-(16.5 miles);

-(b) South Fork, that segment from Cougar Dam to Recreational

-mainstem (4.5 miles).
-Recreational

-(6) North Santiam River: Little North Fork: that segment Scenic

-from Battle Ax Creek to Willamette National Forest Seeme

-boundary (7 miles).
+(a) North Fork, that segment from Wilderness boundary Recreational River Mile 20.2 (Willamette Meridian) above Monument (56 miles): (b) South Fork, that segment from Post-Paulina Road Recreational crossing to north boundary of Murderer's Creek Wildlife Area (29 miles); (c) Middle Fork, that segment from Crawford Bridge Recreational crossing to confluence with North Fork (71 miles); (d) Main stem, that segment from Parrish Creek to Recreational Service Creek (13 miles) (4) Klamath River: From the John Day Boyle Dam Accessible power house to California Border (11 miles).
+Natural (5) McKenzie River: (a) South Fork, that segment from the Three Sisters Scenic Wilderness boundary to Cougar Reservoir (16.5 miles); (b) South Fork, that segment from Cougar Dam to Recreational mainstem (4.5 miles).
+(6) North Santiam River: Little North Fork: that segment Scenic from Battle Ax Creek to Willamette National Forest boundary (7 miles).
 (7) North Umpqua River: from Mt.
-Thielsen Wilderness Scenic

-boundary to Lemolo Reservoir (6 miles).
+Thielsen Wilderness Scenic boundary to Lemolo Reservoir (6 miles).
 Stat.
 Auth.: ORS 390.845(2)

-5tat.
-1 tatii ONG 570.075(2)

-Stats.
-Implemented: ORS 390.845(2) Hist.: PR 11-1991, f. & cert. ef.
+Hist.: PR 11-1991, f. & cert. ef.
 6-18-91; PR 8-1994, f. & cert. ef.
 7-11-94; PR 9-1996, f. & cert. ef.
 10-9-96